GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/README.md

 ![Testing output](https://github.com/GoncaloLeao/Entangled-Tubes-Bin-Picking-Dataset/blob/master/an-ilp-approach-for-entangled-tube-modeling-in-bin-picking/images/testing.png?raw=true)

 The user can freely modify the code of ```test/0``` to include other metrics to measure the predictive performance.

-# Datasets

-The datasets used are described in the scientific paper associated with this repository.